Mixtec writing: Mixtec writing and codices

 Common topics found in the codices are biographies of rulers and other influential figures, records of elite family trees, mythologies, and accounts of ceremonies.
 Content of the biographic codices may be biased, as the subject individual might dictate the events and information they wished to be included, and it has been found that consulting additional codices allows better examination of the person or region from the different events and accounts portrayed.

 Some examples of surviving Mixtec writing lie in the Codex Zouche-Nuttall, which is now preserved in the British Museum.
 The Codex Zouche-Nuttall records a multitude of Mixtecan events, including some of the Mixtecan conquests between the 11th and 12th centuries, as well as some of the alliances forged.
 Despite this, it was made sometime in the 14th century.

 After the arrival of the Spanish in 1520 AD, the Mixtec writing system became hybridized with European writing styles and motifs.
 Some of these codices include European glosses, which facilitates translation when applied to the codices of the pre-Columbian period.
 Others show alphabetic writing replacing the pictorial traditional writing.
 Only indigenous authors participated in this hybrid style of writing, while Spanish writers used strictly European writing methods, reflecting their role as conquerors.
 The function of the codices changed during this period too; the ritual and divinatory aspects of the codices disappeared, while genealogical and culture records were maintained.
 New genres developed as a result of Spanish sponsorship, as they commissioned Mixtec authors to record information about the people and their past.
-It is difficult to know today whether the authors altered their information to appease the new European presence, or if their writings depict accurate representations of the Mixtecs at that time.

 In addition to being used as a tool for colonial power, Mixtec writings were admissible legal documents.
 Mixtec writings during the Colonial period were used to document and legitimate land claims of the hereditary nobility and to preserve and maintain the Mixtec culture.
 Origin myths continued to be recorded as part of genealogical records.
 The Church, knowing of the religious motifs and creation myths recorded in these codices, confiscated and destroyed them; it is believed many more codices were in existence before the Colonial period.